 LSU to announce Hurricane Laura plan Tuesday afternoon

-BATON ROUGE - LSU starting the first day of classes on Tuesday morning, a day after the originally slated to start on Monday.
+BATON ROUGE - LSU started the first day of classes Tuesday morning, a day later than originally planned.

-According to LSU interim President, Tom Galligan a decision on a cancellation of classes for Wednesday and Thursday is expected Tuesday afternoon after a 1:00 p.m.
+According to LSU's interim president, Tom Galligan, a decision on potentially canceling classes Wednesday and Thursday is expected after 1 o'clock Tuesday.

-The university administrators saying its taken months of preparation to get proper protocols in place for the coronavirus and the added element of a major hurricane is putting a wrench in place.
+University administrators said it's taken months of preparation to get proper protocols in place for the coronavirus, and the added element of a major hurricane is throwing a wrench in the gears.

+In an interview Tuesday morning with WBRZ, Galligan also addressed the complications of enforcing masks among college students on campus.

-LSU at its testing centers on campus are able to do 5,000 per day, and remains confident the university will not run out of tests.
+LSU says its testing centers on campus are able to test 5,000 per day, and the university remains confident it will not run out of tests.

-Virtual classes still remain a last resort should tests run out, or cases rise among students and staff.
+Virtual classes still remain a last resort should tests run out or if cases rise among students and staff.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.

-Note: UPDATE: LSU says it will now close Wednesday and Thursday due to Hurricane Laura.